-1. Ideally, a specialized physiotherapist assesses our pelvic floor and abdomen, since the pelvic floor is a musculature that is not seen and in many cases it feels little.
-It will inform us of how we are, indicating if we have to perform treatment or will propose what to do to prevent dysfunctions.
-Will assess for example if the contraction is correct, if there is adequate tone and strength or we have to reinforce it, if we have hypertonia or contractures and therefore must apply manual techniques, will guide us to tone our abdomen without generating hyperpressions, will help us to have a more relaxed and less hyperpressive diaphragm or teach us to perform correct Kegel exercises without compensation to incorporate the perineal contraction before the sporting effort to counteract the effect of the impact.
+1. Ideally, a specialized physiotherapist assesses our pelvic floor and abdomen, since the pelvic floor is a musculature that is not seen and in many cases little is felt.
+It will inform us of how we are, indicating if we have to carry out treatment or it will propose what to do to prevent dysfunctions.
+It will assess, for example, if the contraction is correct, if there is the appropriate tone and strength or we have to reinforce it, if we have hypertonia or contractures and therefore manual techniques must be applied, it will guide us to tone our abdomen without generating hyperpressures, it will help us to have a more relaxed and less hyperpressive diaphragm or will teach us to perform correct Kegel exercises without compensations to incorporate the perineal contraction before sports effort to counteract the effect of the impact.

 Although lazy or shameful, it's a great way to make sure we do what we need and that we do not get hurt so much.

-2. Practice Hypopressive Abdominal Gymnastics to improve the tone and reprogram the abdominal girth and pelvic floor.
-Created by Marcel Caufriez, is a fantastic way to prevent incontinence, prolapses and herniated discs, to improve your figure and your postural correction, to increase your athletic performance, as well as your sexual and general health.
-The secret of its effectiveness is to perform it correctly, so I recommend that you learn it with specialized people.
+2. Practice hypopressive abdominal gymnastics to improve tone and reprogram the abdominal girth and pelvic floor.
+Created by Marcel Caufriez, it is a fantastic way to prevent incontinence, prolapse and herniated discs, to improve your figure and your postural correction, to increase your sports performance, as well as your sexual and general health.
+The secret of its effectiveness is to do it correctly, so I recommend that you learn it with specialized people.

-3.Work the lumbo-pelvic stability through training based on the concept of the "abdomino-pelvic sphere" or "central box" (Pelvic Core), basic to increase the effectiveness of sports movements when correcting offsets and to avoid lumbar injuries.
-This cylinder of stability is formed by the diaphragm, the deep musculature of the abdomen (transverse abdominal, internal oblique) and the back (multifidus ...) and the pelvic floor.
-It is musculature composed mainly by tonic-postural fibers that stabilizes the spine and pelvis during the movements of the spine before we even perform movements of our arms, it is a great natural band.
-The exercises are performed incorporating the breathing and prioritizing in each movement the costal opening and the stability of the scapular and pelvic girdle.
+3.Work on lumbo-pelvic stability through training based on the concept of "abdomino-pelvic sphere" or "central box" (Pelvic Core), basic to increase the effectiveness of sports movements when correcting compensations and to avoid lumbar injuries.
+This cylinder of stability is formed by the diaphragm, the deep muscles of the abdomen (transverse abdominal, internal oblique) and the back (multifid…) and the pelvic floor.
+It is musculature composed mainly of tonic-postural fibers that stabilize the spine and pelvis during the movements of the spine before we even make movements of our arms, it is a great natural girdle.
+The exercises are performed incorporating the breath and prioritizing in each movement the costal opening and the stability of the shoulder and pelvic girdle.

-4.Avoid hyperpressive workouts like classic abs They work straight with great trunk or leg levers (roll-up, roll-over, crunch, inverse crunch ...).
-If there is no choice but to perform them, adapt them: perform them on expiration, making a previous contraction not maximal pelvic floor, having the feet supported and flex the trunk very little just lifting the shoulders.
+4.Avoid hyperpressive workouts like classic abs that work rectus abdominis with large trunk or leg levers (Roll-up, Roll-over, crunch, reverse crunch…).
+If there is no choice but to perform them, adapt them: perform them on expiration, making a previous non-maximum contraction of the pelvic floor, keeping the feet supported and flexing the trunk very little, just lifting the shoulders.

 5.In sports with races, jumps or lifting, use umbrella type intravaginal devices to prevent organ drop.
 They enter the vagina and unfold once inside.
 As there are 3 sizes, it is best to seek advice from a specialized physiotherapist on which to use.

 6.Perform preventive care at any age.
-Take care of our posture and our diet, discover and become aware of the pelvic floor and abdomen and use them correctly in all daily activities, prepare them for pregnancy and childbirth, perform postpartum recovery, and treat any dysfunction that appears to prevent their chronification and worsening.
+Take care of our posture and our diet, discover and become aware of the pelvic floor and abdomen and use them correctly in all daily activities, prepare them for pregnancy and childbirth, carry out postpartum recovery, and treat any dysfunction that appears to avoid its chronification and worsening.

 7. Enjoy sports with awareness of your pelvic floor and abdomen, taking care of you as a woman.